Find Your Travel Spark

 That sequence tends to work better in Boston than trying to force high intensity immediately.
 Timing matters more than volume.

-10. Harvard Square and the Cambridge Waterfront
+Join Gallivanta Free10.
+Harvard Square and the Cambridge Waterfront

 If you want something with a little more personality and a little less polish, Harvard Square into the Cambridge waterfront is a smart route.
 Bookstores, cafés, bars, conversation, and then water nearby if the date needs more breathing room.
-This pairing works because it creates stages without feeling staged.
+This pairing works because it creates natural stages without ever feeling staged.

 Boston and Cambridge together are often more romantically useful than either one alone.
 That combination gives the date more texture.